holarissun/Prompt-OIRL/README.md

 # Prompt-OIRL
 Code for paper [Query-Dependent Prompt Evaluation and Optimization with Offline Inverse Reinforcement Learning](https://arxiv.org/pdf/2309.06553.pdf).

+#### Prompt-OIRL has been accepted at ICLR'2024.
+We look forward to talking with you in Vienna!
 #### Prompt-OIRL has been selected as an oral presentation at the ENLSP workshop at NeurIPS'2023.
-We look forward to seeing you at NeurIPS!

 ### Code and Offline Data
 - Code and Offline Data for experiments using LLaMA2-7B is now released!